essex sunrise

 Writing about your home country with the objectivity of a travel writer requires a degree of cognitive estrangement.
 Nevertheless, I will endeavour to try.
 Seeing as I was born here, England was, arguably, my first experience of a country and ipso facto my first ever experience of travel.
 It had been more than two years since I had last stepped foot on British soil and so I boarded my flight from Sydney to London, via Singapore, with both trepidation and excitement.

 Much is written about home as a concept.
 I know from my experience as a dual national that what constitutes home is complex, that it transcends mere physicality.
-In short, home is spiritual.
-As the old maxim goes, "home is where the heart is" - a laudable attempt to convey that home is not determined by mere geography, but by the human soul.
+In short, home is spiritual, emotional, psychological.
+The old maxim "home is where the heart is" is a laudable attempt to convey home as not determined by mere geography, but by the human soul.
 The paradox at play here is that emigrating has, unexpectedly, brought me closer to home.
 Through the act of moving away, I feel more connected to the United Kingdom than ever before.
 I look at the country where I was born with renewed appreciation, I see its faults and shortcomings with exquisite clarity and beam with pride when I consider the facets which make it unique and which distinguish it from other places.
 I adore its quirks, peculiarities and eccentricities - features of the nation which were hitherto hidden from me due to my ignorance, immersed, as I was, in the culture which created them.
-Despite my Australian Citizenship status and having lived in Australia, at time of writing, for more than eight years, I am more British now than I have ever been.
-I now understand the concept of "heritage", an understanding which enriches my life and enables me to empathise with travellers, immigrants, emigrants and interlopers profoundly.
+Despite being an Australian citizen and having lived in Australia, at time of writing, for more than eight years, I am more British now than I have ever been.
+I now understand the concept of "heritage", an understanding which enriches my life and enables me to empathise with travellers, immigrants, emigrants and interlopers in a profoundly different way than previously.

 My mornings along the Thames were nothing short of spiritual.
-I would awake early, brew a coffee to go in my flask and walk down the the small public beach on the banks of the estuary.
+I would wake early, brew a coffee to go in to my flask and walk down the the small public beach on the banks of the estuary.
 At this early hour the mighty River Thames' waters were still in tide, and would take to lapping darkly at the shore with small wavelets, like hands, grasping at the spits jutting out into the river.
 All the while the mournful song of seagulls above spoke loudly of this as a place of coast and of water.
-I would often continue my walk down to Old Leigh, a cobbled street affair with wooden-panelled buildings, cockle shed, dangling Union Jack flags and traditional lanterns.
+I would often continue my walk down to Old Leigh, a cobbled street affair with wooden-panelled buildings, cockle sheds, dangling Union Jack flags and traditional lanterns.
 A more Dickensian scene you will not see in all the world.
 A saunter down the cobbles of Old Leigh is a trip into an English yesteryear.
-I don't wish to spoil the image I am creating in your mind but the traditional lanterns are modern LED-lit affairs deliberately selected to help preserve a sense of Essex heritage but, with a slight blurring of the eyes, it is just possible to imagine that these lanterns are gas lit.
+I don't wish to spoil the image I am creating in your mind but the traditional lanterns are modern LED-lit affairs deliberately selected to help preserve a sense of Essex heritage but, with a slight blurring of the eyes, it is just possible to imagine that these lanterns are lit by gas.
 It is sometimes an illusion painfully punctured by the occasional early morning jogger darting around you, a woman walking her two dogs, both of whom are wearing flashing dog collars or the sight of the odd TV aerial.
 Well, you can't have everything.
-Signage for fish, a red telephone box and chips and the 'Strand Tea Rooms' complete this as a pastiche of perfect old Englishness.
-On one magical morning in minus 5 degrees, the rooftops of this scene were dusted in the magical whitening of frost.
+Signage for fish and chips, a red telephone box and the 'Strand Tea Rooms' complete this as a perfect pastiche of old England.
+On one morning in minus 5 degrees, the rooftops of this scene were dusted in the magical whitening of frost.
 I hesitate to say "chocolate box image" but, well, that description would be both cliché and entirely apt.
-Most mornings I walked to the end of Old Leigh, where the cobbles give way to tarmac and to the present day, to pick up some Whelks, Rollmops, Cockles and Jellied Eels from the famous Osborne's Seafood Merchants as a gift for my parents.
+Most mornings I walked to the end of Old Leigh, where the cobbles gave way to tarmac and to the present day, to pick up some Whelks, Rollmops, Cockles and Jellied Eels from the famous Osborne's Seafood Merchants.
 My return to the little apartment, ascending the steep steps of Leigh Hill, was often to the soundtrack of sparrows and blackbirds - a more elegant, delicate morning chorus than that of Sydney's maniacal, laughing kookaburras, pterodactyl-like magpies and the chattering screeches of fruit bats.

 I've dreamed of visiting London for years.
+Having been some six years, my mere missing the city had long morphed into a deep yearning and sadness.
 As I cycle to and from work through the streets of Australia's most populous city, my thoughts repeatedly drift to London.
-I am a devout listener to a particular podcast from BBC Radio London.
+I am a devout listener to a certain BBC Radio London podcast.
 It comes complete with London-centric weather and traffic reports.
-I have often marvelled at the absurdity of this: cycling through Sydney's macho ute-filled traffic, sweaty temperatures and sunshine lasering my eyeballs while news of an accident on the North Circular and warnings of an early morning frost - so be prepared to scrape off your cars or wear an extra layer plays in my ears.
+I have often marvelled at the absurdity of this: cycling through Sydney's macho ute-filled traffic, sweaty temperatures and sunshine lasering my eyeballs while news of an accident on the North Circular and warnings of an early morning frost - so be prepared to scrape off your cars or wear an extra layer and the Hammersmith and City Line is closed in both directions plays in my ears.
 I have always had a special relationship with London and so I determined that I owed it to myself to spend a day in the city the next time I was in the country.
-A day all to myself just to be at one with a city that speaks to me like no other place.
-It had been too long - some six years.
-My mere missing the city had long morphed into a deep yearning and sadness.
+This was a day all to myself just to be at one with a city that speaks to me like no other place.
+I set off on an early morning train from Leigh station to Fenchurch Street station, walking familiar steps around to Tower Hill Underground station with its wonderful view of The Tower of London and the Shard.
+And so I set off on a mini adventure around the capital on the Tube, stopping for regular coffees and snacks, and picking up free WiFi where I could.
+It was an exhilarating experience to be back, my heart beating faster as I approached vistas and landmarksand often accompanied by me saying "wow" out loud.
+London is an incredible city that makes my heart sing.
+Samuel Johnson was right: "When a man is tired of London, he is tired of life".

 old leigh essex